-Paris underground is not only about the Paris Catacombs, there are other incredible things under the streets of Paris.
-A good alternative to Paris Catacombs is les carrières des Capucins or quarries of the Capuchins in English.
+A Paris underground tour is not only about the Paris Catacombs, but there are also other incredible things under the streets of Paris.
+A good alternative to Paris Catacombs is les Carrières des Capucins or quarries of the Capuchins in English.
 The quarries of the Capuchins is a former medieval quarry of stone built (limestone) which was exploited between the XIIth and XVIIth centuries.
 This limestone quarry is located under Paris 14th, Paris 13th and Paris 5th, under the Cochin Paris hospital, part of boulevard Port-Royal and rue de la Santé.
 Its name comes from the Monastery of Capuchins (XVIIth century) located right above the limestone quarry.
 Today, this quarry is maintained and enhanced by a non-profit association, in the form of a museum.
-It is thanks to their great volunteer job that les carrières des Capucins became the first Paris underground site to be registered as Historic Monument, in 1990 (partially) and 1999.
+It is thanks to their great volunteer job that les Carrières des Capucins became the first Paris underground site to be registered as Historic Monument, in 1990 (partially) and 1999.

 This unusual and rather confidential torchlight tour unveils part of the city’s exceptional industrial heritage (the world of underground quarries) and some interesting curiosities.
 This tour is also a step back in time: indeed, under the XXIth century Paris streets, the Paris of the XVIIIth century still exists inside the quarries of the Capuchins.